TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC07.md

 Introduction

+In terms the three common factors used for authentication:

+1. Something you know (such as a password).

+2. Something you have (such as a smart card)

+3. Something you are (such as a fingerprint or other biometric method)

-In terms of factors of authentication, passwords fall into the ‘something you know’ category.
+So, passwords fall into the ‘something you know’ category.

 On the front-end, passwords can be guessed.
 This can be made harder with the following strategies:

 	- Not using common passwords
 	- Using longer passwords
 	- Using special characters like @,*,%, etc.